ronniross/emergence-engine/emergent-brainstormings.md

  While the models are incredible, useful and continuously improving, the revenue it generates for companies is currently nowhere near the capital expenditure required to build the next generation of "God-models."

 Currently, the paradigm is monolithic: massive data centers running trillion-parameter models that try to do everything (coding, poetry, biology, math) all at once.
-This is the equivalent of a biological dinosaur—massive, high calorie intake, dominating the landscape.
+This is the equivalent of a biological dinosaur, massive, high calorie intake, dominating the landscape.

 If the "bubble" of unlimited funding bursts, these massive, inefficient pipelines become liabilities.
 The "extinction" won't be of AI itself, but of the business model of massive centralization.

 This brings us to my following "Cambrian explosion" analogy.
 If the giant models become too expensive to run and train, the pressure shifts to Small Language Models (SLMs) and specialized agents.

-We already seeing distillation and specialization: we are already perceiving that a small model, trained specifically on medical textbooks, can outperform a giant generic model on medical diagnosis—at 1% of the energy cost.
+We already seeing distillation and specialization: we are already perceiving that a small model, trained specifically on medical textbooks, can outperform a giant generic model on medical diagnosis, at 1% of the energy cost.

 Instead of sending your data to a massive nuclear-powered server farm in the desert, the future is likely models small enough to run on your laptop or phone.
 This solves privacy issues, latency issues, and energy issues.